PRL-PRG/r-compile-server/doc/ir.md

 Various ways to improve efficiency:

-- When possible, substitution is implemented by changing the instruction's internal data, so we don't have to find and mutate the instructions that reference it, which is expensive.
+- When possible, substitution is implemented by mutating the instruction (chaging it's internal data), so we don't have to find and mutate the instructions that reference it, which is expensive.
 However, this isn't possible when subsititing an instruction with an existing instruction, a new instruction which has a different # of return values, or a new instruction whose superclass is a different one of `Phi | Statement | Jump`.
-Since these cases are expensive, we delay them: first we change the instruction data to make it a "proxy" instruction which refers to the real replacement, and then at the end of the pass, actually replace every occurrence of every proxy.
+Since these cases are expensive, we delay and batch substitute them in `BatchSubst`.
 The time complexity of batching many of these substitutions is `O(#instructions)`, as opposed to `O(#instructions * #toSubst)` if we substituted immediately.

 - We also batch inserting or removing multiple instructions when possible, unless we're inserting or removing from the end of a basic block.
 Basic blocks store instructions in an array, so inserting or removing instructions from a basic block with a large list of them may be expensive.